metabase/metabase/docs/questions/query-builder/expressions/regexextract.md

 Use [substring](../expressions/substring.md) when you want to search text that has a consistent format (the same number of characters, and the same relative order of those characters).

-For example, you wouldn't be able to use `substring` to get the query parameter from our [URL sample data](#searching-and-cleaning-text), because the URL paths and the parameter names both have variable lengths.
+For example, you wouldn't be able to use `substring` to get the query parameter from the [URL sample data](#searching-and-cleaning-text), because the URL paths and the parameter names both have variable lengths.

 But if you wanted to pull out everything after `https://www.` and before `.com`, you could do that with either: